The Character Forward Initiative

 Great Engineers, Good People

 Every university shapes the character of its students.
 Often, this happens implicitly and unintentionally.
 At Duke, we want to make this explicit.
 We want to bring Character Forward.
+The goal is that our graduates receive a rigorous engineering education while also becoming better people.

 What We Do